Updated: 27 Mar 2026

 -

-The Parties rely on the adequacy decision for the transfer of personal data from the UK to the EEA under article 46 of the UK GDPR to transfer personal data to the Data Processor.
+The Parties rely on the adequacy decision for the transfer of Personal data from the UK to the EEA under article 45 of the UK GDPR to transfer personal data to the Data Processor.

 -